+- Allegorical/Metaphysical Interpretation

 - Theological Studies (varies)

-- Social Justice (Spiritual Activism)
+- Social Justice

 - Christian Ethics

-- Greek or Hebrew

 Third Year - The Application

 The third year of study will be directed to provide hands-on experience and exposure in actually doing ministry.
 Field work will be required, concluding with a final project that will remedy a real world church/religious/theological-based problem.